-The Curse of the
+The Curse of the 1960s

-Added to that, in the 60s and 70s, psychedelics, especially LSD, were associated in the public mind with social turmoil, antiwar demonstrations, black power and civil rights, gays beginning to come out, the ecology movement, , women’s equality, hippiedom, weird clothing and music, sexual openness, and anything else people disapproved of.
+Added to that, in the 1960s and 1970s, psychedelics, especially lysergic acid diethylamide (LSD), were associated in the public mind with social turmoil, antiwar demonstrations, black power and civil rights, gays beginning to come out, the ecology movement, communism, women’s equality, hippiedom, weird clothing and music, sexual openness, and anything else people disapproved of.
 “Why were so many normal, healthy, American youths acting that way?” people asked.
-“The Mind Destroying Dangers of LSD!” made good press (Davidson 1967), with lots of graphics for print media and TV.
-Of course, most American youth in the 60s simply lived normal lives, got jobs, and became ordinary students and citizens.
+“The Mind Destroying Dangers of LSD!” made good press (Davidson, 1967), with lots of graphics for print media and TV.
+Of course, most American youth in the 1960s simply lived normal lives, got jobs, and became ordinary students and citizens.
 What’s newsworthy about that?
 Preachers and politicians love to scare people about something then offer to save them from it.
 Preachers get souls and congregants; politicians get elected.
-Without known medical uses but with fears amplified by the news media, many states, then Congress banned psychedelics in the mid-60s, except, officially, for obtain (virtually impossible) research.
+Without well-known medical uses but with fears amplified by the news media, many states, then Congress, banned psychedelics in the mid-1960s, except, officially, for hard-to-obtain (virtually impossible) research.
 Even 30 years later, they continued to tighten the vice.
 The Office of National Drug Control Policy Reauthorization Act of 1998 stated in part:

 (12) shall ensure that no Federal funds appropriated to the Office of National Drug Control Policy shall be expended for any study or contract relating to the legalization (for a medical use or any other use) of a substance listed in schedule I of [the Controlled Substances Act] and take such actions as necessary to oppose any attempt to legalize the use of a substance (in any form) that—(A) is listed in schedule I of section 812 of this title; and . . .

 Psychedelics, marijuana, and heroin are among the Schedule I drugs.
 Congress in its wisdom voted for ignorance.
-Furthermore, the effects of psychedelics are so different from other psychoactive drugs that applying the same laws and policies to them qualifies as more ignorance but blended with foolishness.
+Furthermore, the effects of psychedelics are so different from those of other psychoactive drugs that applying the same laws and policies to them qualifies as more ignorance but blended with foolishness.

 Two Generations of Needless Suffering

 With newspapers, radio networks, and TV channels seeking readers, listeners, and viewers rather than accuracy, politicians of the 1960s reacted to media-stoked public hysteria by freezing research into psychedelics’ medical and psychotherapeutic leads.
 Millions of people who might have been cured weren’t.
-This continued needless suffering for two generations of alcoholics and addicts, victims of posttraumatic stress disorder, migraine and cluster headaches, anxiety about dying, and a wide range of neurotics and psychotics (& Roberts 2007).
+This continued needless suffering for two generations of alcoholics and addicts, victims of post-traumatic stress disorder, migraine and cluster headaches, anxiety about dying, and a wide range of neurotics and psychotics (Winkelman & Roberts, 2007).
 This policy shame continues today and provides an adjacent reason ethicists should be involved in today’s policy matters.

-Ironically coming from a psychoanalytic tradition that had previously offhandedly-dismissed psychoactive drugs, some Freudianly trained psychoanalysts such as Stanislav Grof discovered how to use LSD as an adjunct to depth psychotherapy (Grof 1975, 1980).
+Ironically coming from a psychoanalytic tradition that had previously offhandedly-dismissed psychoactive drugs, some Freudianly trained psychoanalysts such as Stanislav Grof discovered how to use LSD as an adjunct to depth psychotherapy (Grof, 1975, 1980).
 It opened patients’ psychological set (including repressed traumas) as a way to explore both their conscious minds and most especially their unconscious minds.
 Reframing psychedelics as amplifiers of subjective experience (a sort of microscope for viewing the mind), Grof and others used them to help patients recall traumatic events and treat their dysfunctions.
 In other cases overpowering mystical experiences showed therapeutic results.
-Sessa’s chapters in this book detail this advance.
+Sessa’s chapters in this book detail this advance (Chapters 2 and 3).
 But by then, news media and drug education programs had solidified politically based positions and hardened social attitudes.